Advice levels

 Get medical advice if you have a fever, muscle pain, rash or severe headache.

-HIV/AIDS is common.
+HIV/AIDS is present.
 Take steps to reduce your risk of exposure to the virus.
+Travellers with HIV/AIDs are prohibited from entering Iraq.

 The World Health Organization has confirmed human cases of bird flu in Iraq.